mohammed1907/List-MVVM/README.md

 # List-MVVM
-product list with mvvm and native network
+Simple project for getting products and list them using native network and mvvm with native binding using closure